kevd3r/my_wp_ecommerce_website/app/public/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.5.1.1 - 20.
+October 2021 =
+* Feature: Background blur option for the Blur fit fill mode.
+* Fix: Divi Builder plugin has strong codes so we use a special ss-p tag to display the texts.
+An issue was fixed related to these ss-p tags that made them display incorrectly.
+* Fix: Focus incorrectly stayed on the arrow after slide switching.
+* Fix: Arrows could get highlighted in Safari.
+* Other: Better handling of the translation files.
+* Other: French translation added.
+Thanks, Jean-Francois!

 = 3.5.1.0 - 5.
 October 2021 =
 * Fix: 100% wide image layer appeared wrong when it had a link on it.